 I use the book, “Northeast Foraging” as a guide book, specific to my region.

 I suggest you also ask people who are experts in foraging in person to give you 2nd option when foraging.

 Never eat wild food that you are not 100% sure is safe to eat!
 Remember, always safety first!

 Harvesting Lilac Flowers

-- Make sure to harvest the most fresh and clean-looking flowers that you can find, up off the ground
+Make sure to harvest the freshest and clean-looking flowers that you can find, up off the ground

 Lilac Flowers in the Home and Kitchen